Enewetak Atoll: The World Wars

+Nuclear weapons testing

 After the end of World War II, Enewetak came under the control of the United States as part of the Trust Territory of the Pacific Islands, until the independence of the Marshall Islands in 1986.
 During its tenure, the United States evacuated the local residents many times, often involuntarily.
 The atoll was used for nuclear testing, as part of the Pacific Proving Grounds.
 Before testing commenced, the U.S. exhumed the bodies of United States servicemen killed in the Battle of Enewetak and returned them to the United States to be re-buried by their families.
 43 nuclear tests were fired at Enewetak from 1948 to 1958.

-The first hydrogen bomb test, code-named Ivy Mike, occurred in late 1952 as part of Operation Ivy; it vaporized the islet of Elugelab.
+The first hydrogen bomb test, code-named Ivy Mike, occurred in late 1952 as part of Operation Ivy; it vaporized the islet of Elugelab and created two new elements: Fermium and Einsteinium.
 This test included B-17 Flying Fortress drones to fly through the radioactive cloud to test onboard samples.
 B-17 mother ships controlled the drones while flying within visual distance of them.
 In all, 16 to 20 B-17s took part in this operation, of which half were controlling aircraft and half were drones.
 To examine the explosion clouds of the nuclear bombs in 1957/58, several rockets (mostly from rockoons) were launched.
 One USAF airman Jimmy Robinson was lost at sea during the tests.
 Robinson's F-84 Thunderjet crashed and sank 3.5 mi short of the island.
 Robinson's body was never recovered.

+Radiological cleanup

 A radiological survey of Enewetak was conducted from 1972 to 1973.
 In 1977, the United States military began decontamination of Enewetak and other islands.
 During the three-year, US$100 million cleanup process, the military mixed more than 80000 m3 of contaminated soil and debris from the islands with Portland cement and buried it in an atomic blast crater on the northern end of the atoll's Runit Island.
 The material was placed in the 9.1 m deep, 110 m wide crater created by the May 5, 1958, "Cactus" nuclear weapons test.
 A dome composed of 358 concrete panels, each 46 cm thick, was constructed over the material.
 The final cost of the cleanup project was US$239 million.
 The United States government declared the southern and western islands in the atoll safe for habitation in 1980, and residents of Enewetak returned that same year.
-The military members who participated in that cleanup mission are suffering from many health issues, but the U.S. Government refused to provide health coverage until 2022 with the passage of the PACT Act.
+The military members who participated in that cleanup mission are suffering from many health issues, but the U.S. Government refused to provide health coverage until 2022 with the passage of the Honoring our PACT Act.